Are you starting a business, and need IT setup? Find out what we can do

 In 2019 Microsoft announced that they will cease to support Skype for Business.
 End of life would be in 2021 but without an exact date at that stage.
 We now know that support will cease from 31 July 2021.
 Microsoft will instead focus on supporting Teams.
 With that in mind, it would be prudent for businesses to begin planning for the transition.

 The date may seem sometime in the distance, but it is worth noting that a year has already passed since the announcement.
-We have already helped to begin the transition from Skype to Teams for several our clients.
+We have already helped to begin the transition from Skype to Teams for several of our London and UK clients.
 It is sensible to make such moves ahead of the end of life date.
-Leave it too late and you risk resource being unavailable to carry out the migration.
+Leave it too late, and you risk resource being unavailable to carry out the migration.

 At Proxar we have already taken the step to move our team to Teams.
 This is not just because Skype for Business is coming to the end of its life, but also because Teams can offer so much more.